ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Virus Policy

-A _Virus Policy_ defines the isolation policy for an individual in a given _Virus State_.
+A _Virus Policy_ defines the isolation policy for an individual in a given _Virus Status_.
 Within the _Isolation Policies_ files, the user can specify a _Virus Policy_ under the field named _virusIsolationPolicies_.

-Each _Virus Policy_ can be linked to a corresponding _Virus State_ (see [Virus and Alert Statuses](#virus-and-alert-statuses) for more details) via the sub-field _virusStatus_.
-The user can specify up to one policy per _Virus State_.
+Each _Virus Policy_ can be linked to a corresponding _Virus Status_ (see [Virus Statuses](#virus-statuses) for more details) via the sub-field _virusStatus_.
+The user can specify up to one policy per _Virus Statuses_.
 Each _Virus Policy_ can be defined by an _isolationProperty_ field.

 An example can be found in Figure 13.